 I recently read a comment on my article 12 Habits of People Who Always Have A Clean Home.
-Reader Heather wrote, ” I was hoping for an article with tips and tricks for someone like me who just isn’t domestically gifted.
+Reader Heather wrote, ” I was hoping for an article with tips and tricks for someone like me who just isn’t domestically challenged.
 What I’m taking away from this is, “Just clean constantly and you’ll have a clean house.”
 Sorry to be negative.
 They’re good habits and all.
 I just have a hard time keeping these habits myself.”

 Heather, do you think I clean constantly?
 I don’t.
 I’ve got lots of other things I need to get done in the course of a day, but I do use my time wisely.
 I do tasks as they need to be done, spread out over the entire day.